 Students who are age 15-18, working part-time (full-time during vacation periods) are required by law to obtain a "Work Permit".
-Students desiring a work permit must apply in room 109.
-(North Campus main building).
+Students desiring a work permit must pick up an application in the North Campus main building.
 Students must have proof of part-time employment prior to submitting an application for a work permit.
+Work permits are also available on the DHS website.